 Your standard interview prep should involve familiarizing yourself with their company philosophy, reorganizing your print portfolio to features samples most similar to what they do, and preparing questions about how copywriters and designers work together in the company.

-But when you really want to impress a company, there’s something extra you can do that shows you’re both willing to go above and beyond and that you could come on board and hit the ground running.
+There’s a step you can take that will ensure you stand out from the competition and wow your interviewer.
+It’s something extra you can do that shows you’re both willing to go above and beyond and that you could come on board and hit the ground running.

-The vast, vast majority of agency websites will have a section on the site that highlights their own portfolio of work—the pieces and campaigns they’ve put together for their clients.
+The majority of agency websites will have a section that highlights their own portfolio of work—the pieces and campaigns they’ve put together for their clients.
 (In-house agencies are even easier since finding samples of their work often involves just finding advertising and marketing materials for the company.)
-Your key to wowing your interviewers starts here.
+Your key to ace a copywriting interview starts here.